xmidt-org/argus/README.md

 ```
 The above response would indicate a new object has been created (no existing object with the given ID was found).

+Note: If your service must send JSON data with duplicate fields, see [this](https://github.com/xmidt-org/argus/issues/60) issue.

 ```
 HTTP/1.1 200 OK
 ```
 The above response would indicate an existing object has been updated (existing object with the given ID was found).
 Note that a PUT operation on an existing record may also result in "403 Forbidden" error.

+**Note:** If a service using Argus must submit JSON data with duplicate fields, please see [this](https://github.com/xmidt-org/argus/issues/60) issue for details on expected behavior.
 ### List - `store/{bucket}` endpoint
 This endpoint allows for `GET` to retrieve all the items in the bucket organized by the id.